HaleyKwok/Spherical-Robot/README.md

 ## 📢 Disclaimer
-We develop this repository for Assignment purposes, so it can only be used for personal/research/non-commercial purposes.
+This repository is for personal/research/non-commercial use only.

 ---